PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/human_detection_en.md

 * During model training, PaddleX automatically saves model weight files, defaulting to `output`.
 To specify a save path, use the `-o Global.output` field in the configuration file.
 * PaddleX shields you from the concepts of dynamic graph weights and static graph weights.
 During model training, both dynamic and static graph weights are produced, and static graph weights are selected by default for model inference.
-* When training other models, specify the corresponding configuration file.
-The correspondence between models and configuration files can be found in the [PaddleX Model List (CPU/GPU)](../../../support_list/models_list_en.md).
+* After completing the model training, all outputs are saved in the specified output directory (default is `./output/`), typically including:

-After completing model training, all outputs are saved in the specified output directory (default is `./output/`), the following steps are required:
+* `train_result.json`: Training result record file, recording whether the training task was completed normally, as well as the output weight metrics, related file paths, etc.;

-* Specify the `.yaml` configuration file path of the model (here it is `PP-YOLOE-S_human.yaml`)
+* `train.log`: Training log file, recording changes in model metrics and loss during training;
-* Set the mode to model evaluation: `-o Global.mode=evaluate`
+* `config.yaml`: Training configuration file, recording the hyperparameter configuration for this training session;
-* Specify the path of the validation dataset: `-o Global.dataset_dir` Other related parameters can be set by modifying the fields under `Global` and `Evaluate` in the `.yaml` configuration file.
-For details, please refer to [PaddleX Common Model Configuration File Parameter Description](../../instructions/config_parameters_common_en.md).
+* `.pdparams`, `.pdema`, `.pdopt.pdstate`, `.pdiparams`, `.pdmodel`: Model weight-related files, including network parameters, optimizer, EMA, static graph network parameters, static graph network structure, etc.;
 </details>

 ### **4.3 Model Evaluation**